 Photo credit: Robert Cross

 Kate Duignan is a fiction writer, poet and reviewer who has published two critically acclaimed books: Breakwater (VUP, 2001) and The New Ships (VUP, 2018).
-Her short fiction and poetry have appeared in various journals, including Sport, Landfall and takahē.
-The New Ships is currently shortlisted for the Acorn Foundation Fiction Prize in the 2019 Ockham Book Awards.
+Her short fiction and poetry has appeared in various journals, including Sport, Landfall and takahē.
+The New Ships was shortlisted for the Acorn Foundation Fiction Prize in the 2019 Ockham Book Awards.

 Breakwater, Kate’s debut novel, was rated on the New Zealand Bestsellers list.
 It began as Kate’s MA thesis and an extract from the novel was published in a MA programme anthology Spectacular Babies (2001).
 Breakwater tells the story of a pregnant nineteen year old, and her friendship with café owner Louise.
 When Louise’s teenage children are involved in an horrific car accident, the birth of Ella’s baby is not the only matter of life and death for the two women to cope with.
 The NZ Herald describes Breakwater as an ‘accomplished first novel [that] captures the reader from the first page, thanks to good concise storytelling and characters that are so solidly formed.’